1984

 spectacle, I was preoccupied with something else and missed it."[24]

-Martin: "With the video to Master And Servant we steered clear of
+Martin: "With the video to Master and Servant we steered clear of

 the sexual side a bit.
 It's very easy to make a video like that ...